hannahchan/Scaffold.Service/README.md

 Alternatively just browse the [template directory](Scaffold) to copy and paste the parts of the service that you actually need.

-You are also invited to fork this repository to create your own template.
-Organizations may want to do this to pre-configure the template to work in their environments and incorporate their own sensible defaults.

 ## Features

 Scaffold.Service comes pre-configured with or aims to make developing the following features in your next service a little bit more easier.